Can I Keep a Tenant’s Security Deposit?

 Use these links to jump to different sections:

-Minnesota landlords can easily get themselves into trouble with their tenant’s security deposits.
-Even a simple mistake in management, like missing a deadline, could be costly.
-If a landlord withholds any of the deposit, Minnesota law puts the burden on them to demonstrate the expenses are legitimate.
-If not, landlords could be subject to fines, penalties and court costs.
+Minnesota landlords can easily get themselves into trouble with their tenants’ security deposits.
+Even a simple management mistake, like missing a deadline, could be costly.
+If a landlord withholds any amount of the security deposit, Minnesota security deposit laws require them to demonstrate that the expenses are legitimate and not ordinary wear.
+If not, landlords could be subject to civil code fines, penalties, and court costs.

 When Can Landlords Keep the Security Deposit?

-Minnesota law allows landlords to keep a tenant’s security deposit in only two circumstances:
+Minnesota landlord-tenant law allows landlords to keep a tenant’s security deposit in only two circumstances:

 • To cover late or unpaid rent

-• To pay for damages to the rental beyond normal wear and tear
+• To pay for damages to the rental unit beyond normal wear and tear

-Determining what is normal wear and tear is subjective, but landlords should use common sense when assessing whether they or the tenant should be responsible.
-For example, painting all interior walls may be normal wear and tear after a five-year lease, but not after a one-year lease.
-Landlords should be able to demonstrate objectively any costs for repairs or maintenance prior to withholding tenant funds.
+Determining what is normal wear and tear is subjective, but landlords should use common sense when assessing whether they or the tenant should be responsible for cleaning costs.
+For example, painting all interior walls may be normal wear and tear after a five-year lease but not after a one-year lease.
+Landlords should be able to demonstrate objectively any costs for repairs or maintenance prior to withholding the tenant’s deposit.
+The renter and landlord should perform a move-out inspection and create an itemized list together to reduce any future disagreements.

 Was There Proper Notice?

-After the tenant has vacated the property and has provided a forwarding address, Minnesota law requires that within 21 days, the landlord either:
+After the tenant has vacated the property and has provided a forwarding address, Minnesota law requires that within three weeks, the landlord either:

-• return the security deposit to tenant, plus 1 percent per annum interest
+• Return of the security deposit to the tenant, plus 1 percent per annum interest

-• provide written explanation of why any portion amount of the deposit has been withheld by the landlord along with any remaining security deposit
+• Provide a written explanation and an itemized statement of why the landlord has withheld any portion amount of the deposit along with any remaining security deposit

 Minnesota law imposes a harsh penalty on landlords who miss the deadline to mail the tenant a written explanation.
 The penalty amount is equal to the security deposit.
 In addition to the that penalty, a landlord that is found to have held tenant’s security deposit in bad faith can be fined another $500.